notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 }
 ```

 The plugin automatically handles the decorators for the files with the suffix `['.input.ts', '.args.ts', '.entity.ts', '.model.ts']`.
-If you like to use custome suffixes add those to the plugins option:
+If you like to use custom suffixes add those to the plugins option:

 ```json
 "plugins": [